Fair-Exchange/anchor/docs/src/pages/docs/cross-program-invocations.md

 ## Returning values from handler functions

-The Anchor handler functions are capable of returning data using the Solana `set_return_data` and `get_return_data` syscalls.
+The Anchor handler functions are capable of returning data using the Safecoin `set_return_data` and `get_return_data` syscalls.
 This data can be used in CPI callers and clients.

 Instead of returning a `Result<()>`, consider this version of the `set_data` function from above which has been modified to return `Result<u64>`: